zackJKnight/havent-a-clue/README.md

 - table talk UI; if clues are given away verbally, indicate shown card on previous turn.
 - a hide button that flips cards so I set the phone down without revealing my clues.
 - allow player to accuse after suggesting
-- and condition elimination: if you have a known card and someone else shows another player one of two unkowns, send this to the eliminate api (passing two unknown items).
+- and condition elimination: if you have a known card and someone else shows another player one of two unkowns, send this to the eliminate api (passing two unknown items). you can eliminate all three card sets that have the two unknowns.
 - add indication of player owned card with color
 - consider back button on shown by for mistakes
 - hide 'none' if you have a card to show